 Matthew then moved further up the valley to Carshope where George b1823 and Jane b1829 were born.
 This may have given the family a better house to live in but due to a cobalt deficiency in the soil shepherds always struggled to make a living there [i].
 Locally they were known as the “Muckle Andersons”.

 Matthew’s wife Jane died in 1840 and the next year during the 1841 census most of the family were living at Carlecroft, higher up and on the opposite side of the valley.

 Ten years later, in 1851 the majority of the family had dispersed into the local area:

-- Matthew was living with the Bolams at Bickerton; Matthew had been with a Bolam in the 1841 census.
-I have not established a connection between the Andersons and the Bolams.
-Maybe an unidentified sister of Matthew married a Bolam or they were in-laws of Matthew’s brother Ephraim at Silloans.
+- Matthew was living with the Bolams at Bickerton; Matthew had been with George Bolam in the 1841 census.

-- John, as in 1841, was at Silloans, near Birdhopecraig, with his Uncle Ephraim.
-In his will Ephraim left the farm to a member of the Bolam family who was also living at Silloans.
-John was soon to marry Margaret Stokoe, daughter of a shepherd.
+- John, as in 1841, was at Silloans, a farm of about 3,000 acres near Birdhopecraig, with his Uncle Ephraim.
+Silloans had been owned by Ephraim’s wife’s family and in his will Ephraim left his portion to John Bolam, his wife’s nephew.
+John Anderson was soon to marry Margaret Stokoe, daughter of a shepherd.

 - Archibald had married Jane Patterson and become a cattle salesman in Westgate, Newcastle.

 - Ephraim had married his cousin Mary Ann Anderson in the Rothbury registration district during the last quarter of 1843.
 By the 1851 census they had five children and were farming 122 acres at Little Harle.